Is it just sitting on the floor, not thinking? What is it really for?

 See?
 Easy-peasy-lemon-squeezy!
 At first you may find that you are indeed just sitting there, feeling a bit bored — and that’s okay.
 The experience gets richer with time.
 Keep going.
 You will eventually experience a significant thought-free break, and you’ll understand what all the meditation folks are on about.
 It’s an incredibly peaceful and connected feeling to be without thought, it feels very good.

 The good feels during meditation are just the beginning though.
 You will start to understand and see your mind clearly.
 You’ll see where you’re being cruel to yourself (or others) in your mind, and hopefully, stop that nonsense.

-You’ll see how you spin around old memories around in your mind like a toilet that just won’t quite flush, and probably memories that you don’t even like to remember!
+You’ll see how you spin around old memories around in your mind like a toilet that just won’t quite flush.
+And they’re probably memories that you don’t even like!
 You’ll stop all that nonsense too.

 And on it will go.
 Meditating, cultivating awareness of your mind, smashing useless mental constructs.
 (And all the other benefits!)
 But after awhile you’ll be like, “Sheesh, well what should I think about, then?”, and it might even feel like a legit issue, you might even get those bored feels again.